Daniel-KM/Omeka-S-module-Coins/README.md

 This [Omeka S] module is a rewrite of [COinS plugin for Omeka] and intends to provide the same features as the original plugin.

+The COinS can be accessed via the api with the module [Api Info] through the url "/api/infos/coins" + a search query.

+This version is a fix / improvement of the module of [BibLibre].

 Installation
 ------------

 Uncompress files in the module directory and rename module folder `Coins`.
+Check the letter case.

 See general end user documentation for [installing a module].